ANTsX/ANTs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bugs or other run time problems
+name: Bugs, unexpected results or other run time problems
-about: Report potential bugs or other problems running ANTs programs.
+about: Please help us solve your problem by providing the requested info
 ---

 <!--